Sample FAQ: Nipple shields

 - The baby can latch and suck on one.

 - The baby is taking in enough milk and is closely monitored for good growth.

 - It does not cause moderate or severe nipple pain.

 - The baby does not clamp on the tip.

 - The baby is premature and the nipple shield is helping the baby get more milk from the breast.

 If the nipple shield cannot meet these criteria, it should not be used.

-Newborn babies who use a nipple shield should be especially closely monitored and their mothers should express after all feeds until the milk comes in in order to establish a good milk supply.
+Newborn babies who use a nipple shield should be especially closely monitored and their mothers should express after all feeds until the milk comes in so they can establish a good milk supply.
 Premature babies also need close monitoring as they grow and develop their breastfeeding skills.

 D) Likelihood of a nipple shield working